MrJackSpade/adaptive-p-docs/sections/07_integration.md

 - **DRY / Repetition Penalty:** Adaptive-P breaks repetition chains by design.
 When high-probability tokens are selected repeatedly, the adaptive mechanism shifts target downward, making alternatives more attractive.
 In many cases, this reduces or eliminates the need for external repetition penalty.

-- **XTC:** Adaptive-P achieves XTC's goal (forced consideration of alternatives) with finer control and without the fat-tail redistribution concern.
-Users who previously relied on XTC often find they can disable it when using Adaptive-P.
+- **XTC:** Adaptive-P achieves similar goals to XTC (forced consideration of alternatives) with finer control and without the fat-tail redistribution concern.
+It is unnecessary to use both at the same time.

 - **Mirostat:** Both target perplexity/entropy, but through different mechanisms.
 Additionally, Mirostat also requires being the final sampler in the chain—they cannot coexist.
 Use one or the other.